kgavino/Exercising-functions-and-methods/part-2/README.md

 * [ ] create a function "heavierBox" that takes two box objects as arguments, and returns the heavier box.
 If they weigh the same, `return` the string "They weigh the same".

-* [ ] create a function named "addItem" that takes a string argument, adds it to the box's "contents" array, and logs the updated contents of the box.

 ##EXTRA CREDIT
 * [ ] create a function named "dump" that takes two box objects as arguments, and transfers all the contents of the box with fewer contents into the other box's contents.
 One box will have an empty "contents" array, and the other will have all the items in it.